Granite Sealers

 One of the first questions that we would like to answer is just how granite sealers work in the first place.
 These product work by introducing resins or epoxies down into the pores of the stone to prevent dirt and grime from penetrating the stone’s surface and ultimately staining it.
 To accomplish this goal, the sealer uses some form of solvent to distribute these agents.
 Usually, the solvent used in granite sealers is water, but other types of solvents may be used as well.

-Determining Whether The Granite Needs Sealing
+Determining Whether the Granite Needs Sealing

 If the granite counter is going to be exposed to petroleum-based products, then you may want to perform an additional test to see if it’s properly sealed.
 Place a few drops of mineral oil on the surface of the counter and then wait for 15-minutes.
 If the surface darkens, then the surface will need to be sealed.
 If it doesn’t, then it doesn’t need to be sealed.